awsoankur/Smart-Pillow/WebApp/README.md

 ```

 ### Install dependencies for the project
-Change the working directory to the project directory i.e. WebApp
+In the terminal, change the working directory to the project directory i.e. WebApp
 Run the following command to install the dependencies.
 ```bash
 yarn